ballerina-platform/ballerina-dev-website/swan-lake/integration-tools/health-tool.md

 ## Usage

-The Ballerina Health tool supports two main usages as follows.
+The Ballerina Health tool has two primary usages.

 - [**FHIR package generation:**](#fhir-package-generation) generate a Ballerina package from a given FHIR implementation guide.
 - [**FHIR template generation:**](#fhir-template-generation) generate Ballerina templates for FHIR APIs from a given FHIR implementation guide.
-- [**CDS template generation:**](#cds-template-generation) generate Ballerina templates for FHIR APIs from a given FHIR implementation guide.
+- [**CDS template generation:**](#cds-template-generation) generate Ballerina templates for CDS services based on the [CDS specification 2.0](https://cds-hooks.hl7.org/2.0/).

 The general usage of the tool is as follows.